Meet the BME

 Troy Buff

-Willard Buff felt that the best drivers in the sport not only could drive, but also understood how racecars worked.
-Troy was about five when Buff the elder began laying a foundation.
-He started teaching his son about drag racing.
-Troy has a picture of himself taken back then of he and his Dad rebuilding a race car transmission.
-This early involvement instilled in Troy the work ethic and passion for racing which remains today.
+Willard believed the best drivers could not only drive, but, also, understood how racecars worked.
+Troy was five years old when his Dad began teaching him the basics of racing.
+Troy likes to show people a picture taken back then of him and his Dad rebuilding a race car transmission.
+This early involvement gave Troy a passion for racing which remains today.

-By junior high Troy wanted into competitive sports and, typical of kids that age, he picked football.
-It wasn't long before coaches said his small size begged serious injury and suggested he pursue another sport.
+In junior high, Troy wanted into competitive sports and, typical of Texans of that age, he picked football.
+It wasn't long before coaches said his small size begged serious injury and suggested he pursue another sport, so, in 1975 at age 12, Troy set his sights on motocross.

-In 1975, Troy set his sights on motocross and he turned-out to be a natural on a dirt bike.
-A fierce competitor, it was no surprise to anyone that he won many races in the 80, 100 and 125cc classes.
+On a dirt bike, he was a natural.
+A fierce competitor riding well-prepared equipment, it was no surprise that he won many races.
 It was, also, no surprise that, eventually, he'd take a fall.
-Unfortunately, when he did, it was a horrible accident.
-His right leg was seriously fractured and almost had be amputated and most of his teeth were knocked out.
-While hospitalized during 1981, Willard suggested that, after Troy recovered, he quit motocross to drive the family Top Alcohol dragster.
+Unfortunately, when he did in 1981, it was a horrible accident.
+His right leg was seriously fractured and almost had be amputated.
+While hospitalized, Willard Buff suggested that, after Troy recovered, he take over driving the family's Top Alcohol car.
 Eventually, a pin was installed in his leg.
-That and lot of dental work and Troy was ready to begin a new motorsport career as a drag racer.
+That and lot of dental work and Troy was ready to begin a drag racing career.

-The hook was that the car was in pieces.
-Troy had to reassemble it and make it race-ready before getting behind the wheel.
-Troy's dream was starting to come true so he quickly agreed.
-Shortly afterwards, while his folks vacationed at Lake Tahoe, California, Troy applied the knowledge he’d acquired working alongside his Dad all those years and put the car back together.
+Only problem?
+The racecar was in pieces.
+Willard told Troy he must put it together and get it running before he could race it.
+Troy's dream was starting to come true, so he quickly agreed.
+While his folks were away on vacation, Troy applied the knowledge he'd acquired working alongside his Dad all those years and put the car back together.
 When Dad returned, Troy led him to the garage and showed him the car.

 "It is ready to start?"
 Willard asked.